dmerejkowsky/blog/content/post/2017-07-08-lets-have-a-pint-of-vim-ale.md

 with helpers functions, instead of trying to set a weird `errorformat` option, with hard to read syntax.

 And that's all there is to it.
-All I had to do was set the `ale_linters` dictionary to only run `pycodestyle`:
+All I had to do was to set the `ale_linters` dictionary to only run `pycodestyle`:

 ```vim